Texas HOA Architectural Committee Guidelines + the Ultimate Review Checklist

 Note: Always maintain records of all applications and response letters - these may be valuable when making future decisions or in the event of any legal proceedings.

 Your Texas HOA architectural committee is an asset to your association’s board.
 Its members refine the ACC/ARC request process with the shared goal of preserving the aesthetic and enhancing property values within your community.
-As a Texas HOA or COA board member, establishing an effective ACC/ARC (consistent with the checklist above), and understanding the responsibilities of this committee, is paramount in ensuring the longevity and prosperity of your association.
+As a Texas HOA board member, establishing an effective ACC/ARC (consistent with the checklist above), and understanding the responsibilities of this committee, is paramount in ensuring the longevity and prosperity of your association.

 FirstService Residential is simplifying property management.Our FirstService Residential Texas family enjoys peace of mind knowing they’re in good hands.
 They can count on our 24/7 customer service for tailored solutions that take the balancing act out of property management.
 And our service-first philosophy means we don’t stop until what’s complicated becomes uncomplicated.
 To make life, simplified.